 The role of the Directors is to administer the Scheme in accordance with the Trust Deed and Rules.
 They are responsible for ensuring that the contributions and income received are invested in secure assets so that the funds entrusted to them are sufficient to pay the benefits of the Scheme.
 Northern Bank Limited, with the consent of the Trustee, is responsible for determining the benefits of the Scheme.

 Custody of Investments

-The Northern Trust Company provides custodial services to the Northern Bank Pension Scheme in respect of investments managed by BlackRock.
-The Scheme has purchased units in funds managed by BlackRock, but does not hold the underlying securities directly and therefore there is no direct relationship with the custodian of these holdings.
+The Northern Trust Company provided custodial services to the Northern Bank Pension Scheme in respect of investments managed by BlackRock prior to the transition of assets to a Liability Driven